 Digesting the debates

-To be sure, if we take the debates staged to date, not much—if anything—has been said by way of policy for investors to hang their hats on.
-And further, the reality is that the outcome of this election is unlikely to affect the long-term performance of any well-balanced investment portfolio.
+The reality, though, is that the outcome of this election is unlikely to affect the long-term performance of any well-balanced investment portfolio.
 (Consider that the market has generally followed an upward trajectory and delivered positive returns under both Democratic and Republican presidents.)
 But that doesn’t mean there aren’t potential shorter-term angles.

 Still interested in making investing moves based on the election?
 One approach to consider is a core–satellite model, where the core of a portfolio remains mapped against individual goals, risk tolerance, and time horizon, while a satellite portion is dedicated to potentially capitalizing on unique factors like the election.